-If you have been injured by falling debris, or an otherwise ill-maintained property, it’s important that you contact a personal injury attorney immediately.
-In order to file a claim against a property owner for defective maintenance of a building, the victim must be able to prove that the owner was aware, or should have been aware, of the condition that caused the incident.
+If you have been injured by falling debris or an otherwise ill-maintained property, it’s important that you contact a personal injury attorney immediately.
+To file a claim against a property owner for defective building maintenance, the victim must prove that the owner was aware, or should have been aware, of the condition that caused the incident.
 Without an experienced personal injury attorney, these things would be difficult, if not impossible, to prove.

 Cellar Grate Injuries

 If you’re a resident or frequent visitor of NYC, you’ll know that cellar grates can be seen in abundance on any city block.
-They have become a normal part of the landscape and are so common that most of us don’t think twice about walking over them.
-Unfortunately, these grates are not foolproof, and need to be maintained regularly so that they don’t become a hazard.
-They can cause serious injuries and even death, and it’s the responsibility of the property owner to keep the city sidewalks safe for patrons and passersby.
+They have become a normal part of the landscape and are so common that most don’t think twice about walking over them.
+Unfortunately, these grates are not foolproof and must be maintained regularly to avoid becoming a hazard.
+They can cause serious injuries and even death, and it’s the property owner’s responsibility to keep the city sidewalks safe for patrons and passersby.

-According to the New York City Administrative Code Sidewalk Rules, the following are the responsibility of property owners who maintain a cellar grate that is in the path of pedestrians.
+According to the New York City Administrative Code Sidewalk Rules, the following are the responsibility of property owners who maintain a cellar grate in the path of pedestrians.

-When a property owner fails to maintain their cellar grates, serious injuries are likely to occur.
+When property owners fail to maintain their cellar grates, serious injuries are likely to occur.
 If the cellar doors are not flush with the sidewalk, which can happen easily over time, the misaligned doors can cause a tripping hazard.
-Another issue that can arise is slick, slippery doors that can lead to serious falls, especially when it rains.
+Another issue is slick, slippery doors that can lead to serious falls, especially when it rains.
 Cellar grates should be covered with anti-skid material to prevent these falls, but the covering can erode over time.
 Faulty cellar doors can even give way, causing an unwitting pedestrian to fall through with potentially serious or deadly consequences.
 An employee could also leave the cellar doors open, which might be obvious to passersby during the day, but hard to see at night.
 Any of these issues can cause harm to someone walking by.